AidaDSP/AidaDSP/Software/Java/Readme.md

 run your audio project.
 You can download a binary (.jar) [here](../Java/AidaHeaderFileGenerator/bin)

 * __AidaDSPLoader.jar (This program has not been fully tested please be patient...)__
-This is a command line utility for Windows and Linux which you can use to "send" a Sigma Studio .xml exported file to an Arduino board listening on COM port
+This is a command line utility for Windows and Linux which you can use to "send" a Sigma Studio .xml exported file to an Arduino board listening on COM port.
+You can download a binary (.jar) [here](../Java/AidaDSPLoader/bin)
   * Sintax: AidaDSPLoader [dir] [filename] [comport]
   * Example: AidaDSPLoader C:\AidaDSP myfile COM2
   * Sketch to use with: [sketch.ino](../Examples)
-You can download a binary (.jar) [here](../Java/AidaDSPLoader/bin)